nhselect/step1-training/content/platform-roles/roles/centremanager.md

 <div class="role_trust-example">

-#### Trust example​
+#### Example in a trust

-Lead Educator or Lead Nurse for Critical Care (at least Band 7)​
+- Lead educator or lead nurse for Critical Care (at least band 7)​ - that is the persons who have overall accountability for the units.
+Ideally you would have both a lead educator and lead nurse for Critical Care as Clinical Centre Managers​

-- I.e. the person/s who have overall accountability for the unit/s​
+#### Higher education institute example

-- Ideally you would have both a Lead Educator and Lead Nurse for Critical Care as Clinical Centre Managers​
+- ​Critical care programme lead - meaning the persons who have overall responsibility for the learners (students) on the critical care course.

 </div>